-Editor-in-Chief: Prof Raphael Olszewski, Department of oral and maxillofacial surgery, Cliniques universitaires saint Luc, Université catholique de Louvain, Belgium
+NEMESIS – full open access journal .
+Editor-in-Chief: Prof Raphael Olszewski, DDS, MD, PhD, DrSc, Department of oral and maxillofacial surgery, Cliniques universitaires saint Luc, UCLouvain, Belgium (firstname.lastname@example.org)

-Currently scientific journals all around the world accept to publish only positive effects of experimental and clinical research.
+Currently most of the scientific journals accept to publish only ”positive effects” of experimental and clinical research.
 Only successful studies have the right to be published and cited.

 However, positive effects in research are frequently achieved after years of negative results.
 The negative results should also be accessible for scientific community as they represent the main source of progress, of inspiration, and of hope.

 This is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.

 Nemesis (print-ISSN: 2593-3604 and electronic-ISSN: 2593-3612) (Negative Effects in MEdical ScIenceS) is free, open-access scientific University-founded journal (UCLouvain, Belgium) (2018).
 There are no charges for authors neither for readers.
 Nemesis is using creative common license CC-BY-SA.
 The peer-review is performed by the Editorial board.
 Nemesis accepts for publication: original contribution in the field of oral and craniomaxillofacial surgery, three-dimensional cone beam computed tomography (CBCT) dentomaxillofacial imaging, and physical anthropology and archaeology around the head.
 Some work previously presented in scientific blogs and conferences may also be considered for publications.